awslabs/ec2-spot-workshops/content/using-sagemaker-managed-spot-training/notebooks/configuring_libraries.md

 To enable checkpoints, provide an Amazon S3 location.
 You can optionally provide a local path and choose to use a shared folder.

-Be aware that not all algorithms support checkpointing.
-SageMaker built-in algorithms and marketplace algorithms that do not checkpoint are currently limited to a MaxWaitTimeInSeconds of 3600 seconds (60 minutes).
+{{% notice info %}} Be aware that not all algorithms support checkpointing.
+SageMaker built-in algorithms and marketplace algorithms that do not checkpoint are currently limited to a MaxWaitTimeInSeconds of 3600 seconds (60 minutes). {{% /notice %}}

 ### Additional Learning